“Boys, I only did my duty; the old flag never touched the ground!” – William Harvey Carney

-William Harvey Carney was born into slavery in 1840.
-It’s not certain how he became a free man, but based on most accounts, he escaped through the Underground Railroad.
+William Harvey Carney was born into enslavement in 1840.
+It’s not certain how he became a free man but based on most accounts, he escaped through the Underground Railroad.

 In 1863, he joined the 54th Massachusetts Volunteer Infantry.
 And on July 18th, 1863, this regiment led the charge on Fort Wagner.

 As the regiment marched in battle, the unit’s color guard was shot.
 William, only a few feet away from the falling color guard, rushed over to catch the flag.
 He caught the flag and proceeded to march forward.